- What is a SIPP?

 Yes, potentially.
 International SIPPs were designed for those who plan to retire abroad – but the big question is whether you should take out an international SIPP or a Qualifying Recognised Overseas Pension Scheme (QROPS) if you’re emigrating.

-The good news is that we have an entire article on SIPP vs. QROPS that you can turn to for information, or better yet, make an enquiry and one of the pensions experts we work with will go over the benefits and drawbacks of both product types and help you determine which one is the best fit for you.
+The good news is that we have an entire article on SIPP vs. QROPS that you can turn to for information, or better yet, make an enquiry and one of the pensions experts we work with will provide guidance on the benefits and drawbacks of both product types and help you determine which one is the best fit for you.

 SIPPs have become a popular form of retirement planning and due to their complexity its important you understand all the potential risks beforehand.
 Lots of people in your situation seek professional advice to assist them before making a final decision.

 If you have questions and want to speak to an expert for the right advice, call us today on 0808 189 0463 or make an enquiry here.

 Then sit back and let us do all the hard work in finding the pensions advisor with the right expertise for your circumstances.
 We don’t charge a fee and there’s absolutely no obligation.